lerna/lerna/README.md

 configuration in all of your package.json files individually when e.g. using private registries.

-#### --skip-temp-tag
+#### --skip-temp-tag (DEPRECATED)

+This flag is no longer active due to the fact that the default behavior of Lerna is to publish "as-is" without a temp-tag.

+#### --temp-tag

-When activated, this flag will alter the default publish process by not creating a temporary tag and handling the process accordingly.
-Instead it will immediately publish with the proper dist-tag as [npm it self would](https://docs.npmjs.com/cli/dist-tag).
+When activated, this flag will alter the default publish process by creating a temporary tag in the first place to check for [...] and later removing it.

 ### Wizard